At a Glance

 Quick Answers allow you to collect recorded video feedback of customers or prospects as they complete tasks and answer questions.
 The tasks and questions are written for you by UserTesting and designed to answer the most common marketing challenges.
 You can read more about Quick Answers in Quick Answers: Overview.

 Discover needs and frustrations is one of the Quick Answers available on the platform.
-With it, you can learn what people like or dislike about an experience or activity.
-The test explores how they perform that activity today, and whether they are satisfied or not.
+You can learn what people like or dislike about an experience or activity with it.
+The test explores how they perform that activity today and whether they are satisfied or not.

 - Identify opportunities for delight to inform ads, messaging, and brand campaigns

-- Explore customers’ experiences and frustrations with an experience or activity
+- Explore customer experiences and frustrations with an experience or activity

 - Build campaign strategies based on opportunities you uncover during customer feedback